 - Arrange menu items in a logical order.

 - Provide just enough text and links to lead visitors to the next relevant page.

 Everyone knows that web pages often contain links, but not as many people know how important links are to writing an excellent page.
 Links don’t just point to other pages.

 - persuade your visitors to do things that you want them to do

 - organize your site without using a menu

 - make your pages much easier to find and to read.

 Many people think of links as sign posts: “this way” or “click here.”
 Instead, try thinking of them as labels for the pages they point to.
 So clicking the link “Apply to UB” would take you to a page that has everything you need to apply to UB.
 When you click on it and are taken to a page that is all about applying to UB—nothing more and nothing less—you trust the site a little more.

 Most people expect to see links as part of a menu.
-But links are often most effective in the actual text of your Web page.
-Try incorporating them into your sentences (for example: You could learn about Web writing or you could ask faculty a question and so on).
+But links are often most effective in the actual text of your web page.
+Try incorporating them into your sentences (for example: You could ask faculty a question and so on).